Dementia Live-in Care: How Does It Work?

 The private care provider will also try to match a caregiver with your loved one to ensure that they get on well together and can build up a close and trusting relationship.
 They will consider things such as general background, interests and hobbies because the more the two people have in common, the more likely they are to forge a lasting friendship.

-If you feel your loved one would benefit from dementia live-in care, your provider will be able to help with any questions you might have about how to arrange this and the different ways of funding it.
+If you feel your loved one would benefit from dementia live-in care, a provider, like Elder, will be able to help with any questions you might have about how to arrange this and the different ways of funding it.

 The live-in carer will do all they can to promote your loved one’s independence while keeping them safe and providing the help and support they need.
 If your loved one enjoys tasks such as cooking, the carer can help them to prepare a meal or to carry out other activities they enjoy.
 It is helpful for people living with dementia to feel as independent as they can.